pscally1005/pscally1005.github.io/_posts/hidden/2024-08-23-trap-foods-meals.markdown

 <div id="white-rice" class="table-of-contents"></div>
 <br><i><font size="+2">White Rice</font></i><br>
 &emsp;<a href="https://amzn.to/4jpk22G">White rice</a> is fairly processed, removing the hull and bran and leaving just the starch.
 It's basically the white flour equivalent for rice.
-With just the starch, white rice is lacking the fiber, vitamins, and minerals of <a href="https://amzn.to/3SYPCJG">brown rice</a>, which is why it's often enriched with micronutrients (the same is done with white bread).
-More starch and less fiber leads to greater insulin spikes, increasing your risk for diabeter and metabilic syndrome.
+With just the starch, white rice is lacking the <a href="/misc/fiber">fiber</a>, vitamins, and minerals of <a href="https://amzn.to/3SYPCJG">brown rice</a>, which is why it's often enriched with micronutrients (the same is done with white bread).
+More starch and less <a href="/misc/fiber">fiber</a> leads to greater insulin spikes, increasing your risk for diabeter and metabilic syndrome.
 Now I'm not saying that white rice is the most unhealthy thing in the world, far from it; I'm just simply saying there are better options.
 Instead of white rice, try instead using brown rice, <a href="https://amzn.to/3SnDC4r">wild rice</a>, <a href="https://amzn.to/4mHBuT4">quinoa</a>, <a href="https://amzn.to/3Hgh9nj">couscous</a>, or even riced <a href="https://amzn.to/4kIzrfC">cauliflower</a> or <a href="https://amzn.to/3Z5MW0w">broccoli</a>.

 &emsp;I like have rice on the side with my meals, like with my <a href="/recipes/rice-and-beans">Classic Rice and Beans</a> or <a href="/recipes/cauliflower-rice">Simple Cauliflower Rice</a>.
 Rice also works great mixed into dishes, such as <a href="/recipes/baked-rice-and-beans">Baked Rice and Beans with Vegetables</a> or <a href="/recipes/lebanese-casserole">Lebanese Riced Cauliflower Casserole</a>.